BRITAIN'S LEADING HISTORICAL RAILWAY JOURNAL

 Steam Locomotive Design in the Eye of the Shareholder - by David Andrews.

-'Cromptons' to Cardiff - Tom Heavyside's colour shots of the Class 33s on
+- Tom Heavyside's colour shots of the Class 33s on the Manchester–Cardiff run.

 Some Notes on the Monmouthshire Railway & Canal Company: Part Two - by Michael Rutherford.